hyundai-robotics/doc-hi6-open-api/book.md

 - `0: Immediate stop`
   &rightarrow; Same as when the controller turns off during robot playback.
 The motor turns off after stopping.

+    {% hint style="warning" %}
+    Specification Change

+    - V60.29-08 ~ V60.30-10: The immediate stop API can be called only at the target step.
+    - V60.32-00 and later: The immediate stop API can be called at any step.

+    {% endhint %}

 - `1: Deceleration stop`
 	&rightarrow;  Acts as if the emergency stop button is pressed.
 The motor turns off after stopping.
 - `2: Pause`